Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 If gastroschisis is found before birth, the mother will need special monitoring to make sure her unborn baby remains healthy.

-Treatment for gastroschisis is surgery to repair the defect.
-The surgeon will put the bowel back into the abdomen and close the defect, if possible.
-If the abdominal cavity is too small, a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
+Treatment for gastroschisis involves surgery.
+Usually the infant's abdominal cavity is too small for the intestine to fit back in at birth.
+So a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
 The sack is called a silo.
-Over 5 to 7 days, the intestine returns into the abdominal cavity and the defect can be closed.
+Over the next week or two, the intestine returns into the abdominal cavity and the defect can then be closed.

 The baby has a good chance of recovering if there are no other problems and if the abdominal cavity is large enough.
 A very small abdominal cavity may result in complications that require more surgeries.